cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyFirstFit.rst

 .. java:type:: public class VmAllocationPolicyFirstFit extends VmAllocationPolicyAbstract implements VmAllocationPolicy

-   An \ **First Fit VM allocation policy**\  which finds the first Host having suitable resources to place a given VM.
-This is a very time efficient policy with a best-case complexity O(1) and a worst-case complexity O(N), where N is the number of Hosts.
+   A \ **First Fit VM allocation policy**\  which finds the first Host having suitable resources to place a given VM.
+This is a high time-efficient policy with a best-case complexity O(1) and a worst-case complexity O(N), where N is the number of Hosts.

    \ **NOTES:**\